jenkinsci/pipeline-plugin/step-api/README.md

 ## Using more APIs

-You can also add a dependency on `workflow-api` which brings in more Workflow-specific features.
+You can also add a dependency on `workflow-api` which brings in more Pipeline-specific features.
-For example you can then receive a `FlowNode` as a `@StepContextParameter` and call `addAction` to customize the _Workflow Steps_ view.
+For example you can then receive a `FlowNode` as a `@StepContextParameter` and call `addAction` to customize the _Pipeline Steps_ view.